Category: Get Involved!

 Some of them are or have been patients at the hospital, some of them are thinking about working in a medical career, and some are just interested in medical science and research and want to make a difference.

 The group meets up at Addenbrooke’s Hospital eight times a year, either on Wednesday evenings or Saturday afternoons.

 If you would like to become a member or if you have any questions, please email email@example.com – you can also visit their webpage on the Addenbrooke’s website.

 How ACTIVE has helped the CRF:

-Unfortunately, Cambridge Science Festivals was cancelled in March 2020, ACTIVE group were joining us to run the mock chocolate research trial.
-In December 2020, Covid-19 restrictions were still in place at the hospital, this did not stop our public involvement and hearing the young people’s views.
-Instead of a face to face meeting, we had a virtual one instead.
-The project for ACTIVE group was to discuss Dr Schoenmakers Chronic Hypothyroidism research study and review patient information sheets.
+December 2020, Covid-19 restrictions were still in place at the hospital, this did not stop our public involvement and hearing young people’s views.
+Instead of a face to face meetings, we had a virtual ones instead.
+The project for ACTIVE group was to discuss Dr Schoenmakers, Chronic Hypothyroidism research study, reviewing patient information sheets and consent forms.
 The adult documents were kindly peer reviewed by CUH PPI Panel

 “Thanks for your support – aren’t they a fantastic group of young people?
 I enjoyed this much more than most of my adult interactions today!”
 Dr Schoenmakers feedback of her experience to Caroline- NIHR Cambridge CRF PPI Lead.